 Search around and find any statistics for the most successful marketing channels for your business sector.
-While the types of channels used have many similarities there are plenty of marketing reports that breakdown these channels on a sector by sector basis.
+While the types of channels businesses use have many similarities, there are plenty of marketing reports that breakdown these channels down on a sector by sector basis.

 Digital Versus Traditional

 Bear in mind that the success of digital ads is their scalability and the analytical information you get back.
-For example, when you make a flyer or advertise in a print newspaper – or even to get someone to stand on the high street with a big banner - you have larger upfront costs and it is harder to measure the result – They may have noticed your brand but unless they then contact you and tell you how they found out about you, it is hard to know what is working.
+When you make a flyer or advertise in a print newspaper – or even to get someone to stand on the high street with a big banner – you have relatively larger upfront costs and it is harder to measure brand exposure.
+Customers may have noticed your brand but unless they then contact you and tell you how they found out about you, it is hard to know what is working.
 If you do Facebook or Google Ads, you get much more information on which keywords and demographics clicked on your ad, enabling you to adjust or cancel spending very quickly.

 Organic versus Paid